Via Dolorosa, the path covered with tears

 The Aedicule, The Church of the Holy Sepulchre

 The chapel of the tomb is about 2×2 meters.
-One monk was inside it and since there were many people still waiting in front of the chapel, we have only a few seconds to be there.
-On the right side, there is a marble part which supposedly was the bench where Jesus’ body was placed.
+One monk was inside it, and since there were many people still waiting in front of the chapel, we had only a few seconds to be there.
+On the right side, there is a marble part, which supposedly was the bench where Jesus’ body was placed.

 The Aedicule, The Church of the Holy Sepulchre